Chazzvdh/TaskVault/README.md

 ## Usage

-Once the backend and frontend are running, you can access the application by navigating to `http://localhost:5173/` in your web browser.
+Once the backend and frontend are running, you can access the application by navigating to the given link by Vite in your web browser.

 ## Contributing